-Common measurements of the ROI of training include course completion rates, course grades, employee satisfaction surveys, and costs.
-But other measurements can tie more closely to the impact training has on business outcomes.
+Common measurements of training's ROI include course completion rates, course grades, employee satisfaction surveys, and costs.
+However, other measurements can more closely relate to training's impact on business outcomes.

 Measure employee productivity before and after training to spot improvement.
 A team engagement survey can indicate if a leader communicated more effectively after training than before.
 KPIs for mobility can determine if people got promoted after training, and retention data can indicate if people left.

-In general, companies should focus on creating an inclusive company culture that is warm and welcoming.
-It's not just about providing company perks such as well-stocked kitchens and pool tables.
-Instead, it's about providing an environment where people feel they belong and can bring their best selves to work.
+In general, companies should focus on creating a warm and inclusive company culture.
+This is not just about providing company perks such as well-stocked kitchens and pool tables.
+Instead, it's about creating an environment where people feel they belong and can bring their best selves to work.